diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-04 PH Mythology.md

   * **Main Goal**: Explains nightmares, and why their chest pounds when they wake up
 * **Aswang**
   * There is a creature in every culture that sucks blood
-  * Counterpart of the Babaylan
+  * Female ounterpart of the Babaylan (Arch enemy)
   * She will latch herself on top of you (after 6pm) and suck your blood
   * Strategy:
-    * Use a beautiful woman to lure people towards their barangay
+    * Use a beautiful woman to lure people towards a bigger number of soldiers
     * Wife stealing was common
     * Don't talk to strange women [boogeyman], someone who'd force you to stay indoors because it's not safe at night
+  * Different Interpretations:
+    * Luzon: Do not have a cupids bow
+    * Visayas: Cannot talk well because you're hiding fangs
+    * Mindanao: Very White
   * If you don't have a bridge in your nose, you're an aswang
+  * Still exist in nondeveloped countries
+  * 1950's: Insurgency Problem
+    * The CIA of the PH: They captured soldiers and drained blood on the neck then throw them out in the jungle so that they will surrender
   * **Main Goal**: To control the movement of the population
 * **Kapre***
   * Spanish/ Mexican
   * Etymology in Mexican: Kafre, or murdered nigro
-  * Smoking tobacco and wearing a loin cloth, as big as the CTC, lives in a balete tree
+  * Smoking tobacco and wearing a loin cloth, as big as the CTC
+  * Lives in a balete tree
   * Very harmless, only wants to confuse travelers
   * Big deal, because Filipinos used to travel a lot
   * **Main Goal**:
     * To confuse unsuspecting travelers
-    * Lets the Babaylan create **Anting-Anting** and attach them to your leg
+    * Lets the Babaylan create **Anting-Anting or Agimat** and attach them to your leg
     * Lets men remember where they're going in their journeys

 ## Death and Burial